kanazawakon/extendCORD/README.md

-# extendCORD
-## Resourcing of Coal Ash Wastes for Decarbonized Infrastructure Materials
+# Resourcing of Coal Ash Wastes for Decarbonized Infrastructure Materials